-At least 60 killed as suspension bridge collapses in India, hundreds thrown into river
+At least 68 killed as suspension bridge collapses in India, hundreds thrown into river

-Gujarat Minister Brijesh Merja told Asian News International, an Indian news agency, that 60 people were killed in the bridge collapse.
+Gujarat Minister Brijesh Merja told Asian News International (ANI), an Indian news agency, that 60 people were killed in the bridge collapse.

 Indian media reported that children were among those killed.